Dans-labs/dariah/docs/Server.md

 ==============
 Contains the logic needed to maintain the user table.
-When new users log in through the DARIAH infrastructure, it collects their `eppn`, i.e. the names by which they are identified by the autentication systems.
+When new users log in through the DARIAH infrastructure, it collects their `eppn`, i.e. the names by which they are identified by the authentication systems.
 It also retrieves to what permission groups users belong.

 [auth]({{site.serverBase}}/controllers/auth.py)